klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 **§9.
 Omnibus motion.**

-Subject to the provisions of **§1 of Rule 9, a motion attacking a pleading, order, judgment, or proceeding shall include all objections then available, and all objections not so included shall be deemed waived.**
+Subject to the provisions of Section 1 of Rule 9, a motion attacking a pleading, order, judgment, or proceeding shall include all objections then available, and all objections not so included shall be deemed waived.

 **§10.
 Motion for leave.**